Need help now?

 Help a friend

-Most students have been in a situation where they have supported a friend with their mental health, yet many didn’t feel prepared.1 Here are some strategies to help you listen and support when a friend is experiencing problems with their mental health.
-Always remember, you don’t have to do this alone.
+Most students have been in a situation where they have supported a friend with their mental health, yet many didn’t feel prepared to do so.1 Here are some strategies to help you listen, support and remind yourself (and your friends) that you don’t have to do this alone.

 Signs to watch for

-Just like with your own mental health, changes in a friend’s behavior, thoughts, and emotions can be signs that they need some more support.
+Just like with your own mental health, changes in a friend’s behaviour, thoughts, and emotions can be signs that they need some more support.
 Here are some questions to think about:3

 • Have you noticed a change in how your friend is thinking, feeling, or acting?

-• Is it affecting their life negatively?
-For example, are they missing classes or reducing the time spent with their family and friends?
+• Is this change getting in the way of important things in their life?
+For example, are they missing classes or spending less time with their family and friends?

 • Have you noticed this change or concern for some time, like more than a couple of weeks?

-• Have you noticed they are dealing with their problems in unhealthy ways?
+• Have you noticed they are dealing with their problems in ways that don’t seem to be helping?

 How you can help friends